nextcloud/documentation/admin_manual/deployment_recommendations/deployment_recommendations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When master fails another slave can become master.
-Multi-master has the risk of split brain and is a more complicated.
+Multi-master has the risk of split brain and is more complicated.
 Can run into deadlocks which oC tries to solve with high level file locking -> here be dragons.

 Software Considerations